jimburton/sudoku/README.md

 to create and store several Sudoku puzzles.

-The following is an example text-representation that we will use in this assignment.
-It actually represents the example above.
+The following is an example text-representation that we will use in this assignment (it actually represents the example given above).

 ```
 36..712..